 PSIC 6035.
 DIAGNOSTIC MODELS FOR ACADEMIC, BEHAVIORAL, AND EMOTIONAL DISORDERS IN CHILDREN AND ADOLESCENTS.
 Three credit hours.
-One and a half hours of lecture and one and a half hours of discussion per week.
+One and a half hours of discussion per week.

 Study of historical and current perspectives on childhood psychopathology, its diagnosis and systems of classification with emphasis on disorders that are typically observed in schools and other applied settings.
 Discussion and analysis of child and adolescent mental disorders.
 Emphasis on etiology, epidemiology, phenomenology, nosology and diagnosis of mental disorders.